Indonesia defence market: New market research published

 A new security bill proposed by the government has produced a political backlash in Jakarta on the grounds that it is too heavy-handed and could undo much of the progress made so far by the democratic reform process.

-Over the last quarter BMI has revised the following forecasts/views: - The situation in Papua is updated.
+Over the last quarter we have revised the following forecasts/views: - The situation in Papua is updated.
 While violence there has continued, the Indonesian House of Representatives earned few plaudits internationally by stating its view that the military should be allowed to do what it takes to keep the province under control.
 This is despite independent evidence of military abuses in the region, and the likelihood that such activities have in fact encouraged the separatist insurgency.

 - Indonesias latest military procurements are discussed in detail.
 Arguably the most significant development in Q3 was the confirmation that Jakarta is to acquire eight Boeing AH-64D Apache Longbow attack helicopters from the US.
 The Indonesian government had previously been wary of buying new equipment from Washington, wishing to retain its strategic independence.